mjromper/qmi-documentation/docs/scenarios/scenario-json.md

 ## scenario.json file
 This file contains information on the scenario.
-And is used during the creation of the virtual machine.
+And it is used during the creation of the virtual machine.

 ![scenario-json](../img/scenarios-json.png)